rahel-yab/rahel-yab/README.md

-# 👋 Hi there, Rahel here!
+# 👋 Hi, Rahel here!

 I'm a **Software Engineering student** at Addis Ababa University with a focus on backend development and AI/ML.